 A Guide to Cat Flap and Dog Door Training

-1. Consistency is key
+Consistency is key

-2. Keep it cool, calm, and collected
+Keep it cool, calm, and collected

-3. Set a time limit
+Set a time limit

 It is a good idea to set a time limit for training.
 We recommend it be 10 minutes at a time.
 The harder time your pet has might indicate more training sessions throughout the week or day.

-4. Make sure the Flap is the Correct Size
+Make sure the Flap is the Correct Size

-5. Adapt to the different Flaps
+Adapt to the different Flaps

 There are so many different model doors.
-Each door has their own flap that can be clear, heavily magnetized, or electronic.
+Each door has its own flap that can be clear, heavily magnetized, or electronic.
 We have provided additional tips and tricks to get your pet comfortable with different flap types:

-Magnetized flaps: Energy efficient flaps can come with side or bottom magnets, sometimes both.
+Magnetized flaps: Energy-efficient flaps can come with side or bottom magnets, sometimes both.
 This can cause the flap to increase in weight, making it harder to push.
 If you can, remove a magnet to let your pet get the hang of it.
 Otherwise, help push it open the first few times.

 Common Actions to Avoid

-1. Too Many Treats
+Too Many Treats

 Stay on Track

 This refers to staying on track with time and your participation efforts.
-Consistent sessions are important, if you set aside 10 minutes a day, make that an everyday finish time.
+Consistent, step-by-step sessions are important, if you set aside 10 minutes a day, make that an everyday finish time.
 Working for different times every day can easily frustrate your pet and cause a loss of focus.
 In addition, you want to make sure you are not getting frustrated easily.
 Continue until there is a success, follow it with appraisal, then time-out the session.

 These training tips and tricks apply to both cats and dogs!
 It takes two to train, stick with your pet until the end, and it will be worth it!
 We would love to hear your thoughts on how you got your pet to learn.
 Comment below to help others out too!

-- Knowing When To Quit.
-Training a new puppy, or an older dog, requires finding the right balance between dedicating just enough time to training while still keeping sessions short enough as to not frustrate your canine companion.
+Know When To Quit.
+Training a new puppy, or an older dog requires finding the right balance between dedicating just enough time to training while still keeping sessions short enough as to not frustrate your canine companion.
 The best way to approach training sessions is to continue until you have a success, reward with praise, then quit.
 This will keep frustrations to a minimum (for both you and your pup!) and keeps dogs motivated and responsive.
 However, on the flip side, don’t end a training session too soon.
-It’s important for dogs to understand what you recognize as success, so try to encourage positive behavior during training sessions.
+It’s important for dogs to understand what you recognize as a success, so try to encourage positive behavior during training sessions.
 Positivity is always key!

-- Too Many Treats.
+Avoid Too Many Treats.
 Treats are a great way to encourage positive behavior and recognize your pup with rewards.
 However, don’t overlook the inherent value in praise and acknowledgment.
-Treats are an effective way to teach a new dog old tricks, but eventually replace treats with other positive reinforcers such as toys or praise.
+Treats are an effective way to teach a new dog old tricks, but eventually, replace treats with other positive reinforcers such as toys or praise.
 Unexpectedly rewarding your dog with treats will work to sharpen behavior, but constant treats will encourage your dog to lose focus and motivation.

-- Excessive Emotion.
+Avoid Excessive Emotion.
 Using too much emotion (positive or negative) can be distracting and inhibit a dog’s ability to focus and learn.
 Negative feedback using force or anger is not conducive to training, and will significantly intimidate a dog, making training a destructive experience.
-Using positive feedback that is too over the top can also over-excite dogs, making them unfocused and hyper.
-Use a calming energy when training a dog, and ensure that praise is loving and supportive without being over the top.
+Using positive feedback that is too over the top can also overexcite dogs, making them unfocused and hyper.
+Use calming energy when training a dog, and ensure that praise is loving and supportive without being over the top.
 Dogs will respond best to a calm authority who rewards positive behavior with gentle praise and affection.

-- Being Reactive.
+Be Reactive.
 Timing is often key for learning to be proactive in the training process.
 It requires a lot of patience and the ability to understand and anticipate your dog’s behavior.
 By foreseeing your dog’s next action, you can easily adjust your training to be most effective.

 Pet Doors’ Tip: These training mistakes apply to both cats and dogs!
 Remember, when teaching your pet to use their new indoor cat door or dog door to stay away from these common training blunders.
-It’s best to make any experience with new pet doors purrfectly positive!
+It’s best to make any experience with new pet doors perfectly positive!